Turkey Tail Mushroom For Dogs

 Exact dosing and frequency may vary between products.
 Some products recommend splitting the daily dose into two servings at mealtimes, while others recommend giving the full dose at once.

-Dr. Rob Silver, DVM, of Real Mushrooms, recommends giving 20-30mg/kg of beta-glucans to your dog each day.
-To figure this out, convert your dog’s weight to kilograms (kg) by multiplying her weight in pounds by 2.2.
+Dr. Rob Silver, DVM of Real Mushrooms, recommends giving 20-30mg/kg of beta-glucans to your dog each day.
+To figure this out, convert your dog’s weight to kilograms (kg) by dividing her weight in pounds by 2.2.
 Then multiply that by 20 or 30 to get your target dose in milligrams (mg).
-Find the beta-glucans concentration of your product on the label, and divide the total dose by this number.
+Find the beta-glucans concentration of your product on the label and divide the total dose by this number.

 What If I Miss a Dose?